kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

   Default: `"ws"`

-  The protocol to use for the Dart Debug Extension backend service\.
+  The protocol to use for the Dart Debug Extension backend service and injected client\.
 Using WebSockets can improve performance but may fail when connecting through some proxy servers\.

 - **`dart.debugExternalLibraries`**: `boolean`